FlyingRabidUnicornPig/IQoLDecompiled/README.md

 ## Road Map

 1. Copy-Paste the contents of each class from the current version of IQoL into individual files for this repo

-1.5 Create appropriate folders for better management.

 2. Cleanup
   - Deobfuscate
      - Remove junk code
      - Rename used gibberish-code
      - Remove unreadable compiler-garbo
   - Comment on shit
   - Improve code style for readability
 3. Keep this repo updated with each mod update for source control.
 Plan for missed files, a full dump and deobf should be done every month or two.